Evan Engram Player Prop Bets for NFL Week 14 | New York vs. Los Angeles 12/12/2021

 Matchup vs. Los Angeles

-- Against the Chargers, Engram totaled zero receiving yards in lone career matchup, 33.5 fewer than his over/under for Sunday's game.
+- Engram had zero receiving yards in one career matchup against the Chargers, 32.5 fewer than his receiving yards prop bet over/under for Sunday's game (32.5).

 - Engram did not have a touchdown catch in that contest against the Chargers.

-- The 225.1 passing yards the Chargers yield per game makes them the NFL's sixth-ranked pass defense this season.
+- The Chargers are allowing 225.1 passing yards per game this year, the NFL's sixth-ranked pass defense.

-- With 17 passing TDs allowed this year, the Chargers defense is ranked sixth in the league.
+- At 1.4 passing TDs allowed per game, the Chargers defense is ranked sixth in the league.

 Recent Performances

-- Engram put together a 61-yard performance against the Dolphins last week on four catches (15.2 yards per catch) while being targeted five times.
+- Against the Dolphins last week, Engram was targeted five times and totaled 61 yards on four receptions.

-- Over his last three outings, Engram has put up 110 yards (on nine grabs).
+- In his last three games, Engram has amassed 110 yards (on nine grabs).

 Engram's New York Teammates